 Workplace Discrimination Laws

-- The Equal Pay Act of 1963 (EPA) – This prohibits wage decisions amounting to sex discrimination between men and women who perform equal work in the same workplace.
+- The Equal Pay Act of 1963 (EPA) – This prohibits wage decisions amounting to gender bias between men and women who perform equal work in the same workplace.

 - The Age Discrimination in Employment Act of 1967 (ADEA) – This protects people who are 40 and older from discrimination in the workplace.